Alibaba's Magic Numbers

 Then there are those orders.
 About 657 million delivery orders were made, up 41% from 467 million packages last year - this is more than the 630 million packages UPS (NYSE:UPS) delivered between Black Friday and New Year's Eve in the US - (their words, not mine).
 Again, wow!
 A one-day sales volume that beats all volume between BF and Christmas.
 Now if this number refers to all packages delivered by all third party delivery services working for all merchants in China - then yes, maybe.

-Alibaba is primairily in the marketing business according to the description of their monetization model (page 108 of Form 20-F 2016).
+Alibaba is primarily in the marketing business according to the description of their monetization model (page 108 of Form 20-F 2016).
 It is not in the business of selling its own physical products nor is it in the business of fulfillment.
 Or is it?
 Alibaba holds a 47% unconsolidated stake in Cainiao Network, a three-year-old private company with 1.7 million affiliated workers.

-Just to be clear, these workers are not employed by Cainiao, they are employed by third-party logistical partners - but still, it is a formidable number.
+Just to be clear, these workers are not employed by Cainiao; they are employed by third-party logistical partners - but still, it is a formidable number.
 For comparison, it is roughly equal to the combination of the top 4 package delivery companies in the world: UPS has 444,000 employees, United States Postal Service has about 492,000 employees, FedEx (NYSE:FDX) has 400,000, and Deutsche Post DHL has 500,000.

 If you held close to a 50% stake in a logistics network,